DuongKienPowerGate/firefox-customizer/README.md

 ### Addons

-You can add or remove Addon IDs that are being bundeled and installed.
+You can add [Firefox Addons](https://addons.mozilla.org) using their IDs as it is seen behind the "+ Add to Firefox" link.
+These addons are being donwloaded, bundeled and installed in one confirmation-click.

 ### Preferences (prefs.js)

 Here you can update settings from `about:config`.
+Note that the bold lines are the ones that differ from their default value.
+Most of them you want to set by using this script.
+There are a few settings that hold session information and timestamps, that need not to be set.

 ### Adblock Plus subscriptions

 I like to not be bothered by ads and therefore one section configures the subscriptions I like from Adblock Plus.
+See https://easylist.adblockplus.org for official lists and details.

 ### Toolbar content customization ("browser.uiCustomization.state" in prefs.js)